BackdoorAli/user-agent-rce/README.md

 ## Disclaimer

 This project is for educational and awareness purposes only.
 Do NOT deploy the vulnerable server in a production environment or expose it to the internet.
-Always sanitize user input and never directly inject user data into system commands.
+Always sanitize user input and NEVER directly inject user data into system commands, without the proper authorisation!